gabrieldeazeredo/gabrieldeazeredo/README.md

-## 📡 I'm Gabriel de Azeredo, an undergraduate student at IFSC/USP.
+## 📡 Gabriel de Azeredo

-I'm currently studying for a bachelor's degree in computational physics and working in undergraduate research with the Astroparticle Physics group.
+I'm an astrophysicist working at the University of São Paulo with Astroparticle Physics Group (APOEMA).

 ### 🌌 Astrophysics